-For examples of using filerefs in member-name syntax (also called aggregate syntax), see "Assigning a Fileref to a Directory" on page 151.
-For a discussion of the rules SAS uses when accessing files through filerefs, see "Understanding How Concatenated Directories Are Accessed" on page 155.
+For examples of using filerefs in member-name syntax (also called aggregate syntax), see "Assigning a Fileref to a Directory" on page 157.
+For a discussion of the rules SAS uses when accessing files through filerefs, see "Understanding How Concatenated Directories Are Accessed" on page 161.
+See "Rules for User-Supplied SAS Names" in SAS Language Reference: Concepts for length restrictions.